Zaheudev/pixel-chess-deploy/README.md

 npm install
 npm start
 ```
 #### By default, it will be accessible on localhost:3000.
-To change the port, access package.json and modify
+To change the port, access package.json and modify:
 ```
 "scripts": {"start": "node app.js portnumber"},
 ```